Media coverage of the Gaza war

 The Gaza war has been extensively covered by media outlets around the world.
-This coverage has been diverse, spanning from traditional news outlets to social media platforms, and comprises a wide variety of perspectives and narratives.
+This coverage ranges from traditional news outlets to social media platforms, and covers a wide variety of perspectives and narratives.

 During the conflict, Israel imposed strict controls on international journalists, requiring military escorts and pre-broadcast reviews of their footage.
 In January 2024, the Supreme Court of Israel upheld these requirements on security grounds.
 Prominent U.S. media organizations like NBC and CNN confirmed that Israel had the authority to approve content from Gaza, with journalists embedded with the Israeli military required to submit materials for review.

 Social media has played a significant role in sharing information, with platforms like TikTok seeing billions of views on related content.
 Research from October 2023 found that pro-Palestinian posts vastly outnumbered pro-Israeli ones on TikTok and Instagram.
 The conflict has led to the spread of misleading information and propaganda.
 Hamas has been banned from most social media platforms, although content from the group still circulates on sites like Telegram.
 In Gaza, local content creators documented their experiences, gaining significant followings.

 In Israel, social media has been used to garner support for military actions, with the government running ads portraying Hamas negatively.
 Some Israeli influencers and content creators have mocked and dehumanized Palestinians, leading to widespread criticism.
 Videos posted by Israeli soldiers showing abuse and destruction in Gaza have gone viral, prompting international condemnation and internal investigations by the Israel Defence Forces.

 The war has had a severe impact on Gaza's infrastructure and economy, with extensive damage to homes, hospitals, schools, and essential services.
 The conflict has caused significant job losses and economic decline in both the Gaza Strip and the West Bank.
 International scrutiny and media coverage have highlighted the human toll and the challenges faced by journalists operating in the region.